How I Automate My Business Using Agents

 Two automations are on the roadmap that move from observability into business intelligence:

-Revenue & Cash Flow — an agent that reads invoices, tracks payment status, and produces a monthly cash flow summary.
-The goal is to flag overdue payments and forecast upcoming gaps before they become problems, without me having to reconcile spreadsheets manually.
+Revenue & Cash Flow: an agent that reads invoices, tracks payment status, and produces a monthly cash flow summary.
+The goal is to flag overdue payments and forecast upcoming gaps before they become problems, without manual spreadsheet reconciliation.

-Client Delivery Risk — an agent that cross-references project roadmaps with actual commit activity, open tickets, and deadlines.
-If a project is falling behind or a milestone is at risk, it surfaces the signal early — giving me time to adjust scope or communicate proactively with the client.
+Client Delivery Risk: an agent that cross-references project roadmaps with actual commit activity, open tickets, and deadlines.
+If a project is falling behind or a milestone is at risk, it surfaces the signal early, leaving time to adjust scope or communicate proactively with the client.